 Harvey Dent is now one of DC’s most widely adapted characters in movies and TV shows, though not all renditions rank the same.
 In typical Batman lore, Harvey Dent is Gotham’s District Attorney before an acid attack by Salvatore Maroni severely disfigures half of his face.
 This causes Dent to descend into a life of crime as Two-Face, one of Batman’s most iconic rogues’ gallery members obsessed with duality and leaving fateful decisions to the flip of a coin.

-- Supercell 2023 Movie Ending Explained, Plot, Cast, and More
+- King of Killers 2023 Movie Ending Explained, Cast, Plot, Review, and More

 Dent doesn’t typically boast any superpowers and instead adds to the litany of Gotham’s gun-toting crime bosses.
 This doesn’t make the character any less compelling, however, as his striking visage is among the most recognizable when it comes to DC villains.
 His obsessive characterization, meanwhile, is another of his most compelling features, often making him a somewhat sympathetic DC villain.
 Throughout his numerous adaptations, some movies and TV shows hit the mark with Dent better than others.